AntoineSoetewey/datanalyze/content/_index.md

 # Who am I?

 My name is [Antoine Soetewey](https://antoinesoetewey.com/).
-I am a PhD candidate in statistics at UCLouvain (Belgium), passionate about data analysis and the use of R software.
+I am a PhD candidate in statistics at UCLouvain (Belgium), passionate about data analysis and the use of R software (together with its multiple extensions).

 In parallel with my research, I am teaching assistant for several courses in statistics, probability and data science, and I give private lessons to students and academics.